 Use of two websites for this course is required. (this is an online course!)
+If you are using the online web-view version of the textbook instead of printed version, then there are 3 websites required.

 All graded activity and such as quizzes, required discussion forums, and midterm tests are located in the LCC Desire2Learn website.
+You must login to the D2L site using your LCC user id.

 "Content", readings, worksheet materials, and other study materials are located at macro.econproph.net.
 Links to other resources about economics, websites, copies of in-class slide presentations, and practice quizzes are available on the Web at macro.econproph.net.
+There is no need to login at the macro.econproph.net.
+There are links from D2L to the respective readings and resources at macro.econproph.net, however, it is suggested that you bookmark the macro.econproph.net sute and navigate to it directly.
+It will work better way.